hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

-7. Next a new window will appear.
+7. Next, a new window will appear.

 </br>